beyondcode/expose/docs/api/users.md

 To delete a user on the expose server, you can perform a DELETE request to the `/api/users/{user_id}` endpoint.

-> **Note:** The users currently active shared sites will not be disconnected automatically.
+> **Note:** The user's currently active shared sites will not be disconnected automatically.